JasmineOuO/MeaningfulNonsense/src/pages/blog/21-03-2019-puppets-without-strings.md

 He looked at me for a couple of seconds before pushing himself off the sand then almost immediately, chirped back to his regular, easy-going and cheerful visage.
 “Well…,” he said, while stretching his arms, “yeah.
 Now I am.
 I guess I just realized that I only get one life so why should I spend it living someone else’s.”

-But don’t you have to sometimes?
+"But don’t you have to sometimes?
 To survive?”
 I asked, before remembering the ironic death of my mom.

 “I don’t want to _just_ survive.
 Wouldn’t you rather want to live,” he asked as he smiled softly at the shimmering sky encapsulating his vision.
 “Life would suck if you only did what everyone else wanted.
 Everyday would feel suffocating and exhausting, to the point that living just wouldn’t be worth it anymore.”
 He began to frown a little and his voice became tense before he let out a chuckle.
 “Just thinking about not being free makes me frustrated.”